external-secrets/external-secrets/docs/provider/secretserver.md

       - secretKey: SecretServerValue #<SECRET_VALUE_RETURNED_HERE>
         remoteRef:
           key: "52622" #<SECRET_ID>
-          property: "Items.0.ItemValue" #<GJSON_PROPERTY> * an empty property will return the entire secret
+          property: "array.0.value" #<GJSON_PROPERTY> * an empty property will return the entire secret
 ```

+### Preparing your secret
+You can either retrieve your entire secret or you can use a JSON formatted string
+stored in your secret located at Items[0].ItemValue to retrieve a specific value.<br />
+See example JSON secret below.

 ### Examples
 Using the json formatted secret below: